Rameenkhan262/flyrank-backend/README.md

 **Explanation:**

-This query retrieves all tasks currently stored in the SQLite database.
+This query retrieves every task stored in the tasks table and displays all records currently available in the SQLite database.

 ### SQLite Database Screenshot

 The screenshot below shows the SQLite database opened in **DB Browser for SQLite**.

 ![SQLite Database](images/db_tasks.png)
+*Figure 1: SQLite database viewed in DB Browser for SQLite showing the seeded tasks.*

 ## Author